-The council is prepared for cold weather this winter.
-A major gritting operation is standing by, and several tonnes of grit has been given away to local residents and neighbourhood watches.
+We are prepared for cold weather at winter.
+A major gritting operation is standing by, and several tonnes of grit is available for local residents and neighbourhood watches.

 Gritting main roads and residential roads

-In the case of snow and ice on the roads, the borough's network of main roads would be treated as a priority so that the emergency services and public transport can keep running.
-Smaller residential roads would be gritted afterwards.
+The borough's network of main roads is treated as a priority so that the emergency services and public transport can keep running.
+Smaller residential roads are gritted after.

 Pavements and footpaths